Contents

 Tasks do not provide the same appearance settings as events.

-text.
-Uncompleted tasks that are not overdue will have a simple
+bold red text.
+Incomplete tasks that are not overdue will have a

-black border and plain black text.
-Completed tasks will have a
+gray border and plain black text.
+Completed tasks will have crossed-out gray text.
+The task colors can be

 - An example of an overdue task: